isomerpages/moe-northvistapri/_parents-and-students/Information for Parents/General Information.md

 #### 7\.
 Insurance<a name="insurance"></a>

 The school provides basic insurance coverage for all students.
-For claims, parents may go [](https://www.northvistapri.moe.edu.sg/)[online](https://studentgpa.incomegroupins.com.sg/#/) .
+Please refer to the attached insurance product fact sheet for more information.
+For claims, parents may go [](https://www.northvistapri.moe.edu.sg/)[online](https://studentgpa.incomegroupins.com.sg/#/) to apply .

 Parents may choose to buy additional coverage at their own discretions.